googlecast/CastHelloVideo-ios/README.md

 * iOS Sender API library : can be downloaded here at: [https://developers.google.com/cast/docs/downloads/](https://developers.google.com/cast/docs/downloads/ "iOS Sender API library")

 ## Setup Instructions
-* Setup a Chromecast device
+* Get a Chromecast device and get it set up for development: https://developers.google.com/cast/docs/developers#Get_started
-* Regsiter an application on the Developers Console [http://cast.google.com/publish](http://cast.google.com/publish "Google Cast Developer Console").
+* Register an application on the Developers Console [http://cast.google.com/publish](http://cast.google.com/publish "Google Cast Developer Console").
 The easisest would be to use the Styled Media Receiver option there.
 You will get an App ID when you finsih registering your application.
 * Setup the project dependencies in xCode
 * In ChromecastDeviceController.m, replace @"[YOUR\_APP\_ID_HERE]" with your app identifier from the Google Cast Developer Console.
 When you are done, it will look something like:
   * static NSString *const kReceiverAppID = @"1234ABCD";